ISU-MolPhyl/EEOB563/computer_labs/lab1/README.md

 Type `cat ~/.ssh/id_rsa.pub` and copy your public ssh key.
 Go to your [GitHub account](www.github.com) and click on your picture in the upper right corner.
 Select "Settings".
 Choose "SSH and GPG keys" under "Personal settings".
 If you don't have it already, enter a new SSH key for hpc-class.
 Paste your public ssh key there.
-Click on "Add your SSH ke.
+Click on "Add your SSH key.

 ### Basic Git